mattius459/runway_game/README.md

 ## Planning & Presentation Requirements

-### Planning - Due Monday 5/8 @ 9am:
+### Project Proposal - Due Monday 5/8 @ 9am:

+Use the project [proposal example](project_proposal_example.md) to see what it would look like.

 - You will share:

 	☐ Your choice of game.

+	☐ Project description

-	☐ A wireframe of your "main" game screen.
+	☐ A wireframe of your at least the "main" game screen. (more wireframes the better)

-	☐ Pseudocode for the overall game play.
+	☐ User stories
+		☐ MVP (Most Viable Project)
+		☐ Stretch goals

 ### Presentation - Friday 5/12 @1pm: